CodingLawyersClub/fundamentals/README.md

 ## Prepping

 Go to the [template-frontend repository](https://github.com/CodingLawyersClub/template-frontend) and click the button that says "Fork" in the top right.
-When prompted, select your username.
+If prompted, select your username.

 Go to `iTerm`.
 Type `cd Desktop` and hit enter to move into your Desktop.